Perugolate/biocides/var_calling.md

 |  BAC    |  colony      | 22-s-c1  |  missense variant c.841C>A p.Gln281Lys                                                          |  PROKKA_00233|  *pbpX_1* |     Putative penicillin-binding protein PbpX     |
 |  BAC    |  colony      | 40-s-c2  |  missense variant c.808G>A p.Glu270Lys                                                          |  PROKKA_00848|  *sigA*   |     RNA polymerase sigma factor SigA             |

-Summary of all mutations in ATCC6538 lines.
+Table 6.
+Summary of all mutations in CC398 lines.
+BAC, benzalkonium chloride.

 Can't find any variants in the control lines.
 Will check investigate the SNP a bit more ad also check for CNVs.